horker/import-csv2/README.md

 |-KeepBlankLines|Indicates if blank lines should be ignored when reading.|
 |-Strict|Indicates to raise an error when the number of fields is different from that of the header record.|

-For the cmoplete reference, see the [help topic](https://github.com/horker/pscsvhelper/blob/docs/Import-Csv2.md) of the cmdlet.
+For the complete reference, see the [help topic](https://github.com/horker/import-csv2/blob/master/docs/Import-Csv2.md) of the cmdlet.

 ## License